ethereum-optimism/optimism/specs/superchain_config.md

 The `guardian` entity can pause the system in case of an emergency.

-## Batcher allowlist
+## Sequencer allowlist

-The batcher allowlist is a list of authorized batchers managed by the system owner.
+The Sequencer allowlist is a list of authorized sequencers managed by the system owner.

-Batchers are represented by a key pair.
+A Sequencer is represented by a [key pair](./system_config.md#sequencer-key-pair) in this allowlist, and only allowed sequencers can be set as the sequencer in a system config contract.

+### Updating the allowlist

-The list can be updated by the system owner or the initiator, with the changes subject to a delay for security reasons.
+Adding to the allowlist can be done instantly by the initiator.
+Removing from the list is done by the system owner, and so is subject to delay.
-The `SuperchainConfig` contract emits an event for each update to the allowlist, which can be either the addition or removal of a batcher.
-The `SystemConfig` contract uses this allowlist to validate batch submissions.

 ## Pausability status and parameters